RyuuXS/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?